fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands3/README.md

 There is also work to be done to store the resulting structures.

-I have now changed from using std::variant to x3::variant in this code.

-I am developing parsing experiments.

-I am attempting to combine the rules from comments with the rules from Rexpr which are done differently.

-So far I have been able to implement person which does now parse properly.

 I have now also been able to set up printing of the parsed data for a person.
 This includes discarding the spaces after the keyword using omit[+space]

 I have now extended this to parse the event information from define statements and store the results in a map indexed on the name,

-This will be needed for the next stage of decoding when statements.
+I have now reached the next stage of decoding a simple when statement.

+More work is needed to cover the cases with multiple terms.

 This file only runs on the Arduino NANO RP2040 connect.